Hippolyte Fierens-Gevaert

-Hippolyte Gevaert or Fierens-Gevaert (1870, Brussels - 1926, Liège) was a Belgian art historian, philosopher, art critic, singer and writer.
+Hippolyte Gevaert or Fierens-Gevaert (1870, Brussels - 1926, Liège) was a Belgian art historian, philosopher, art critic, singer, and writer.

 Life

-He had studied at the Conservatoire royal de Bruxelles in 1890 and won first prize for singing.
-That same year he married Jacqueline Marthe Gevaert, daughter of the musician François-Auguste Gevaert (1828-1908).
+He studied from age 17 at the Royal Conservatory of Brussels in 1890 and obtained first prize for singing in 1890.
+That same year he married Jacqueline Marthe Gevaert, daughter of the then famous musician François-Auguste Gevaert (1828-1908).
 He then joined the Opéra de Lille, but an accident with his voice ended his singing career.
 He moved to Paris, where he began working as a journalist, writer and art critic and changed his surname to Fierens-Gevaert.

+From 1893 he wrote articles for various magazines, including the Journal des Débats.
+He further published various essays.
+In 1902 he returned to Belgium to teach at the University of Liège courses in aesthetics, philosophy of art, art history of the Renaissance and the Modern Era and, from 1906, the history of music.

 He later became the first curator of the Royal Museums of Fine Arts of Belgium and was also a professor of aesthetics and art history.